rogdooley/OSEP-Code-And-Notes/Notes/Modules/12 Windows Credentials.md

 ```

 This command will list the groups and privileges associated with the current user's token, and if the `SeDelegateSessionUserImpersonatePrivilege` is present, it means the user can create tokens that allow delegation.

-### Explanation:

-- **Sessions and Processes**: The script identifies user sessions and lists all processes running under those sessions.
-While this doesn’t directly enumerate delegation tokens, it provides insight into which users and processes are active on the system.

-- **Token Privileges**: The `whoami /groups` command can check whether the user’s token has specific delegation-related privileges, such as `SeDelegateSessionUserImpersonatePrivilege`.

 ### Further Token Examination: